-- a.
-Each horse will work individually, performing both required and optional maneuvers and scored based on 0 to 100, with 70 denoting an average performance. - b.
-The required maneuvers will include the walk, trot and lope in both directions, the extended trot and extended lope in at least one direction, stops and backs. - c.
-Three optional maneuvers may include a side pass; turns of 360-degrees or more; a change of lead (simple or flying); walk, trot, or lope over a pole or poles; or some combination of maneuvers that would be reasonable for a ranch horse to perform. - d.
-The maneuvers may be arranged in various combinations with final approval by the judge. - e.
-The overall cadence and performance of the gait should be as those described in GAITS, with an emphasis on free-flowing and ground covering forward movement for all gaits.
-Transitions should be performed where designated, with smoothness and responsiveness. - f.
-No time limit. - g.
+- i.
+The ranch riding horse should reflect the versatility, attitude, and movement of a working horse.
+The horse's performance should simulate a horse riding outside the confines of an arena and that of a working ranch horse.
+This class should show the horse's ability to work at a forward working speed while under control by the rider.
+Light contact should be rewarded, and the horse should not be shown on a full drape of reins.
+The overall manners, the responsiveness of the horse while performing the maneuver requirements, and the horse's quality of movement are the primary considerations. - ii.
+Ranch horse riding is offered for horses three years of age and older. - iii.
+Each horse will work individually, performing both required and optional maneuvers and scored based on 0 to 100, with 70 denoting an average performance. - iv.
+The required maneuvers will include the walk, trot, and lope in both directions, the extended trot, and extended lope in at least one direction, and stops and backs. - v.
+Three optional maneuvers may include a side pass; turns of 360 degrees or more; a change of lead (simple or flying); walk, trot, or lope over a pole or poles; or some combination of maneuvers that would be reasonable for a ranch horse to perform. - vi.
+The maneuvers may be arranged in various combinations with final approval by the judge. - vii.
+The overall cadence and performance of the gait should be as those described in GAITS, with an emphasis on free-flowing and ground-covering forward movement for all gaits.
+Transitions should be performed where designated, with smoothness and responsiveness. - viii.
+No time limit. - ix.
 One of the suggested patterns may be used; however, a judge may utilize a different pattern as long as all required maneuvers and the three (or more) optional maneuvers are included.
-Should a judge use one of his or her own patterns, it is recommended to not have the stop following an extended lope.

-- h.
-The use of natural logs is encouraged. - i.
-Posting at the extended trot is acceptable. - j.
-Touching or holding the saddle horn is acceptable. - k.
+Should a judge use one of his or her own patterns, it is recommended to not have the stop following an extended lope. - x.
+The use of natural logs is encouraged. - xi.
+Posting at the extended trot is acceptable. - xii.
+Touching or holding the saddle horn is acceptable. - xiii.
 Only one hand may be used on the reins, except for junior horses shown with an acceptable snaffle bit or hackamore/bosal.
 Hands must not be changed.
 Hands to be around reins.
-One finger between reins permitted when using split reins only.
-While horse is in motion, hands shall be clear of the horse and saddle except that it is permissible to hold the saddle horn with either hand. - I. Hoof polish is discouraged. - m.
-No braided or banded manes or tail extensions. - n.
-Trimming inside ears is discouraged. - o.
-Trimming bridle path, fetlocks or excessively long facial hair is allowed. - p.
+One finger between reins is permitted when using split reins only.
+While the horse is in motion, hands shall be clear of the horse and saddle, except that it is permissible to hold the saddle horn with either hand. - xiv.
+Hoof polish is discouraged. - xv.
+No braided or banded manes or tail extensions. - xvi.
+Trimming inside ears is discouraged. - xvii.
+Trimming bridle path, fetlocks, or excessively long facial hair is allowed. - xviii.
 Equipment with silver should not count over a good working outfit.
 Silver bridles and saddles are discouraged.

-4. Penalties
+1. Penalties